-Holly May Morrison is a multimedia artist specialising in photography and filmmaking.
+Holly is a multimedia artist specialising in photography and filmmaking.

 Holly is an Amsterdam based photographer and creative who has worked with clients across Europe, the US and Asia.
 She has a Masters in Art History from St Andrews and has taught the subject in Italy for 7 years alongside her creative work.
 This connection to art history has given her a fluency in visual analysis and communication.
 Holly also studied Photojournalism at the University of Richmond, Virginia and a documentary-style of photography informs most of her creative work.